jsiwu94/Moon/_posts/2019-12-17-Collaborative-Filtering-for-Subreddit-Recommendation-System.md

 subreddits = list(sample_df.subreddit.unique())
 ```

+Let's look at the top 65% subreddits within the sample dataset.
+There are ~134 subreddits that contribute to the entire sample dataset.
+We will use this for our **latent factor** in the SVD model later.

     Top 134 subreddits contribute a total of 64.9 % to the total subreddits in the dataset

+#### Splitting Train and Test Dataset based on Timestamp (utc)

+I wanted to ensure that my test and train data are as realistic as possible.
+Therefore, I used the timestamp (utc) information to split the data instead of doing random 20% split.
+In this case, I sorted the data from the earliest submission to the most recent by each user, and using those, pick the bottom or most recent 20% data of each user as the test data.

 ```python
 data =sample_df.groupby(['username','subreddit']).agg({'subreddit':'count',